 Philip Cutlip has garnered consistent critical acclaim for his performances across North America and Europe.
 Established on both concert and opera stages, he has performed with a distinguished list of conductors that includes Nicholas McGegan, Yves Abel, Miguel Harth-Bedoya, Gerard Schwarz, and Donald Runnicles.
 His appearance as Joseph De Rocher in Heggie’s Dead Man Walking,with Joyce DiDonato and Frederica von Stade for Houston Grand Opera, has been released on Virgin Records.

-In the 2015-16 season Philip Cutlip sings the title role in Sweeney Todd with Tri-Cities Opera, is soloist in Messiah with California’s Philharmonia Baroque Orchestra and returns to Oratorio Society of New York as soloist in Haydn’s Lord Nelson Mass and the world premiere of Merryman’s Jonah.
+In summer 2015 Philip Cutlip was soloist in Carmina Burana at the Chautauqua Festival.
+In the 2015-16 season he sings the title role in Sweeney Todd with Tri-Cities Opera, Leporello in Don Giovanni with Chicago’s Venture Opera, is soloist in Messiah with California’s Philharmonia Baroque Orchestra, in Brahms’ Ein Deutsches Requiem with Winston-Salem Orchestra, in Mozart’s Mass in C Minor with Jacksonville Symphony Orchestra, and returns to Oratorio Society of New York as soloist in Haydn’s Lord Nelson Mass and the world premiere of Merryman’s Jonah.
 His 2014-15 season engagements included the title role in Mozart’s Le nozze di Figaro in a return to Sarasota Opera, several roles in Weill’s The Road of Promise with New York’s Collegiate Chorale, soloist in Messiah with the Winston-Salem Symphony, and in Vaughn Williams’ “A Sea Symphony” with the Modesto Symphony Orchestra.
 He also sings Papageno in Die Zauberflöte with the Kaohsiung Philharmonic Foundation in Taiwan.
 His 2013-14 engagements included Stanley in Previn’s A Streetcar Named Desire with Opera Grand Rapids, and baritone soloist in Handel’s Apollo e Dafne with Music of the Baroque Chorus and Orchestra.
 He returned to Philharmonia Baroque Orchestra, under Nicholas McGegan, in Messiah; to North Carolina Symphony in Bach’s Christmas Oratorio; and to Jacksonville Symphony Orchestra as Figaro in Le nozze di Figaro.
 He also debuted with the Eugene Symphony in Haydn’s The Creation.

 Recent season highlights include Eisenstein in Die Fledermaus with Virginia Opera; soloist in Messiah with Vassar College and Jacksonville Symphony Orchestra; a return to Toledo Opera in the title role of Don Giovanni, and to Fort Worth Symphony Orchestra in Carmina Burana; Carmina Burana with Toledo Symphony Orchestra; Britten’s War Requiem for the American Choral Directors Association; Aeneas in Dido and Aeneas with Mark Morris Dance Group for Cal Performances; Guglielmo in Così fan tutte with New York City Opera; soloist in Handel’s Alexander’s Feast with Philharmonia Baroque Orchestra under Nicholas McGegan; Messiah in a staged presentation with the Pittsburgh Symphony Orchestra, Manfred Honeck conducting; Brahms’ Requiem with Spokane Symphony; Carmina Burana with Memphis Symphony; Splendiano in Bizet’s “Djamileh” with American Symphony Orchestra; Haydn’s The Seasons with St. Paul Chamber Orchestra; Enrico in Lucia di Lammermoor and Papageno in Die Zauberflöte with Seattle Opera; Haydn’s The Creation with both Philharmonia Baroque and the Charlotte Symphony Orchestra; de Falla’s Suite from Atlantida: El amor brujo (in Catalan) with Boston Symphony Orchestra; Messiah, Beethoven’s Symphony No. 9 and Vaughn Williams “Serenade to Music,” all under Osmo Vanska with the Minnesota Orchestra; reprising the title role in Philip Glass’ Orphée with Portland Opera; Zurga in Les Pêcheurs de perles with Minnesota Opera; Ariodate in Serse with Houston Grand Opera; Guglielmo in Così fan tutte with Jacksonville Opera Theatre; Tarquinius in The Rape of Lucretia with Toledo Opera; Valentin in Faust with Washington Concert Opera; Messiah with Nashville Symphony; and Haydn’s Paukenmesse with Berkshire Choral Festival.